peteroupc/peteroupc.github.io/randomfunc.md

           return ret
         END METHOD

 - **If `n` is relatively large (for example, if 32-bit or larger integers will be chosen so that `n` is 2<sup>32</sup> or is a greater power of 2):** Create a [hash table](https://en.wikipedia.org/wiki/Hash_table) storing the indices to items already chosen.
 When a new index to an item is randomly chosen, check the hash table to see if it's there already.
 If it's not there already, add it to the hash table.
 Otherwise, choose a new random index.
 Repeat this process until `k` indices were added to the hash table this way.
 This technique can also be used for relatively small `n`, if some of the items have a higher probability of being chosen than others (see also [Discrete Weighted Choice](#Discrete_Weighted_Choice)).
-If the items are to be chosen in order, then a [red&ndash;black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree), rather than a hash table, can be used to store the indices this way; after `k` items are added to the tree, the indices (and the items corresponding to them) can be retrieved in sorted order.
+If the items are to be chosen in order, then a [red&ndash;black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree), rather than a hash table, can be used to store the indices this way; after `k` indices are added to the tree, the indices (and the items corresponding to them) can be retrieved in sorted order.
 Performance considerations involved in storing data in hash tables or red-black trees, and in retrieving data from them, are outside the scope of this document.

 <a id=Almost_Random_Sampling></a>
 ### Almost-Random Sampling